vitelabs/vite-wiki/docs/tutorial/start/README.md

 ### SBP Rewards

-**SBP (Snapshot Block Producer)** is responsible for producing snapshot blocks and reaching consensus in Vite network.
-SBP rewards are issued to incentivize SBP nodes.
+**SBP (Snapshot Block Producer)** is responsible for producing snapshot blocks and securing consensus on the Vite chain.
+SBP rewards are issued to incentivize the SBP nodes.
 There are 25 SBP nodes in Vite Mainnet.

 :::tip
-**Block Creation Reward** is `0.951293759512937595` **VITE** per snapshot block.
-As part of the protocol, SBP rewards are issued on-chain.
-Each SBP should send **Reward Retrieval Transaction** to built-in **Consensus** contract to get rewards.
+SBP reward is **0.951293759512937595** VITE per snapshot block plus additional voting reward.
+The rewards are issued on-chain.
+Each SBP should send an explicit **Reward Retrieval Transaction** to get rewards.
 :::

 Related links: